LinkdropHQ/linkdrop-batch-sdk/README.md

 const sdk = new LinkdropSDK();
 ```

-## Claim methods (Can be used on Front-end & Back-end)
+## Public and private SDK methods

+Linkdrop SDK methods divided in two groups:
+- Public methods can be used to create a custom front-end claim application.
+- Private methods can be used to create new claim links, deactivate existing links.
+To use these powerful methods you need to provide sensitive campaign keys.
+Never use private methods on the front-end.

+### Public methods (For front-end & back-end usage)

-The following methods of SDK can be used both in a back-end and a front-end applications, as they don't require providing sensitive campaign keys to invoke them.
+Public SDK methods can be used both in a back-end and a front-end applications as these methods don't require providing sensitive campaign keys to invoke them.
+Please note that you still should be careful with `claimCode` as it can be used to claim tokens attached to the link to any address.

 #### Redeeming Link
 ```ts